NathanFirmo/next-docs/README.md

 It supports authentication, Markdown, react and Typescript components.
 You have all the freedom to build your documentation the way you imagine it and still have the speed of writing in Markdown.

-## Getting Started

-This project came from the idea of having a simple but robust documentation template.
-This documentation supports everything you want.
-There are no limits.
-It was built on the Next.js so you can put you own components.

 ## Download the project